 David R. Tawil

 David is a litigation associate at Seeger Weiss LLP, where he has practiced since 2013.
 He handles a wide variety of matters, focusing on product liability, pharmaceutical injury, and automobile defect cases.
 David has worked with dozens of expert witnesses and has developed a keen understanding of epidemiology, statistics, and pharmacology while pursuing mass tort cases against some of the largest companies in the world on behalf of injured consumers.
-In 2020, David was selected to the Super Lawyers – Rising Stars list for the New York Metro area,* as well as Best Lawyers: Ones to Watch.** In addition, he participates as a Barrister of the John C. Lifland American Inn of Court.
+In 2020 and 2021, David was selected to the Super Lawyers – Rising Stars list for the New York Metro area,* as well as Best Lawyers: Ones to Watch.** In addition, he participates as a Barrister of the John C. Lifland American Inn of Court.

 Prior to joining the Firm, David served as a Civil and Multicounty Litigation law clerk to the Hon.
 Jessica R. Mayer, in Middlesex County, New Jersey, which sparked his interest in complex litigation.
 Before that, he interned for the Hon.
 Fredericka H. Wicker at the Fifth Circuit Court of Appeal in Gretna, Louisiana, while at Tulane Law School.

 *The Super Lawyers – Rising Stars list is issued by Thomson Reuters, and a description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.